RYAN ATIMOYOO, Filmmaker Instructor

 As much as Amanda loves spending time behind-the-scenes, she equally enjoys being in front of the camera as a broadcaster and actor.
 Amanda has appeared as a co-host for ShawTV’s television show, Go!
 Okanagan.
 Herself, along with co-host Doug Brown, would be found out in the community each week interviewing patrons at local events and sharing their stories.
 In 2014, Amanda won the award for Best Actress at the Okanagan Society of Independent Filmmakers Showcase for her work in Eye Love You, a film directed and produced by Chelsea McEvoy

 Amanda’s lifelong goal involves creating a social enterprise that equally combines her love for film with her love for social work.
-She is excited to partner with the Frames Film Project and Frog Hollow Neighbourhood House and bring that goal to reality.
+She is excited to be a part of the Frames Film Program and Frog Hollow Neighbourhood House and bring that goal to reality.